Lisa Marie Presley

 Lisa Marie Presley (February 1, 1968 – January 12, 2023) was an American singer-songwriter.
-She was the daughter of singer and actor Elvis Presley, who is referred to as "The King of Rock and Roll" and actress Priscilla Presley, as well as the sole heir to her father's estate after her grandfather and great-grandmother died.
-She was also known for being the first wife of Michael Jackson, from 1994 to 1996.
-Her musical career consisted of three studio albums: To Whom It May Concern (2003), Now What (2005) and Storm & Grace (2012), with To Whom It May Concern being certified gold by the Recording Industry Association of America.
-Presley also released non-album singles, including duets with her father using archival recordings.
+The daughter of singer and actor Elvis Presley and actress Priscilla Presley, she became the sole heir to her father's estate following the deaths of her grandfather and great-grandmother.
+She was also known for her marriage to Michael Jackson, which lasted from 1994 to 1996.

-Her memoir, From Here to the Great Unknown, was released posthumously in October 2024.
+Presley released three studio albums—To Whom It May Concern (2003), Now What (2005), and Storm & Grace (2012).
+To Whom It May Concern was certified gold by the Recording Industry Association of America.
+She also released several non-album singles, including posthumous duets with her father created from archival recordings.
+Her memoir, From Here to the Great Unknown, completed by her daughter Riley Keough, was published posthumously in October 2024.